hanyulo/knowledge/javascript/javascriptInfo/11_promise_async_await/02_promise.md

 ## Promise V.S Callback
 * promise has better flow and flexibility.
-  * multiple then V.S. single callback
+  * multiple then vs. single callback
   * multiple callbacks can cause pyramid of doom.